syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-database/mysql-server.md

 # Connecting MySQL server to Syncfusion Angular Grid Using LINQ2DB

 The [Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid](https://ej2.syncfusion.com/angular/documentation/grid/getting-started) supports binding data from a MySQL database.
-This documentation demonstrates integrating MySQL with Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid using LINQ2DB (Light-weight ORM) for data operations with the use of `CustomAdaptor` to build a Transaction Management Application.
+This documentation demonstrates integrating MySQL with Angular Data Grid using LINQ2DB (Light-weight ORM) for data operations with the use of `CustomAdaptor` to build a Transaction Management Application.

 **What is LINQ2DB?**